-But what’s even more difficult is trying to manage these dry spells without the oneness of your spouse and the drenching of God’s Spirit.
+But what is even more difficult, is trying to manage these dry spells without the closeness of your spouse and the drenching of God’s Spirit.

 It may be as simple as dead flowers, or more harrowing as wasp attacks, broken trucks, and betrayals.

-But when you hand over every frustration to God (the little pesky ones, and the ones that leave you crying throat-aching tears), grip your husband’s hand tightly and seek God’s will through it all.
+But as you hand over every frustration to God, grip your husband’s hand tightly and seek God’s will through it all.

-And the peace of God that passes all understanding will rain hope and healing upon your dry places.
+And the peace of God that passes all understanding will refresh your dry places with everything you need.

 Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.

-And the peace of God, which passeth all understanding, shall keep your hearts and minds in Christ Jesus.
+And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.
 Philippians 4:6-7

 Abiding in the Vine,